radius-project/blog/radblog/content/posts/2026/community-update-july/index.md

 - **`rad env update --preview`** — Update those Environments, and honor `RADIUS_PREVIEW` the same way the other commands do.
 - **`rad deploy -a <name> --preview`** — Resolve the `-a` Application name against `Radius.Core/applications` so you can deploy into an Application created with the new model.

-Reference documentation for the new types is now generated from the Bicep extension, so they are documented alongside the existing types as they evolve.
+Reference documentation for the new types will be automatically generated from the Bicep extension, so they are documented alongside the existing types as they evolve.
+More to come on this in the next release.

 ### Application graph enhancements